silaev/mongodb-replica-set/README.md

 </dependencies>
 ```
 Replace ${LATEST_RELEASE} with [the Latest Version Number](https://search.maven.org/search?q=g:com.github.silaev%20AND%20a:mongodb-replica-set)
+If you cannot find a release on Maven, please, use Jitpack

 #### MongoDB versions that MongoDbReplicaSet is constantly tested against
 version | transaction support |
 ---------- | ---------- |